mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 ## 6 Notifications Page

-The **Notifications** page shows all the [notifications](/developerportal/#notifications) that you receive on the Developer Portal as well as the notifications for your operations on the [Cloud](#cloud) tab of the Portable Portal app.
+The **Notifications** page lists all the [notifications](/developerportal/#notifications) that you receive on the Developer Portal as well as the notifications for your operations on the [Cloud](#cloud) tab of the Portable Portal app.

 ## 7 Settings Page

-On the **Settings** page, you can see your profile picture, your company information, and your email.
+The **Settings** page displays your profile picture, your company information, and your email address.

 You can also log out from the Portable Portal app on this page.